 - Paula Lum, MD, MPH (Zuckerberg San Francisco General)

-- Linda J. Pfiffner, PhD (Langley Porter Psychiatric Hospital and Clinics)
+- Linda J. Pfiffner, PhD (Langley Porter Psychiatric Hospital)

 - Elise Riley, PhD (Zuckerberg San Francisco General)